MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 ## Synchronous error response

-In case of error, the response object will extend the simple response object with details about the error.
+In case of error, the response object will extend the simple response object with details about the error or errors.
+Use the singular form `error` for a single error, and use the plural form `errors` for multiple errors.
-In case of errors with rate codes or category codes, details of the affected codes must also be returned.
+In case of any errors with rate codes or category codes, details of the affected codes must also be returned.
 See the [Error codes](#error-codes) table below for further details about specific errors, including guidance on system behaviour.

 ### Example \#1